daptx/daptx.github.io/gravity/gravity.md

 **DECONSTRUCTING THE MODEL**
 ![gravitymodel workflow](assets/gravitymodel.png)
-While the [tutorial videos](https://midd.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22324cb720-6901-48e2-b57a-acdf014ab826%22) for the week provided a good base for setting up the model, it's worth verbalizing how we integrated this workflow (see below) from GEOG 0120 into our final product. ![](/assets/120workflow.png)
+*right click: open image in new tab for a clearer graphic* While the [tutorial videos](https://midd.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22324cb720-6901-48e2-b57a-acdf014ab826%22) for the week provided a good base for setting up the model, it's worth verbalizing how we integrated this workflow (see below) from GEOG 0120 into our final product. ![](/assets/120workflow.png)

 The model was broken down into 3 main parts: